TZstatsADS/Spring2021-Project5-group1/README.md

 **Note: models in bold were a focus of the contributor**
 + Li, Qiao: implemented managed communications; **SVM(fine-tuned), Weighted SVMs (fine-tuned)**; contributed to presenatation,edited final report, organization of Github files, Github ReadMes, and main.ipynb.

-+ Shu, Chuyun: Brainstormed about the beginning of the project and be the first to set up the topic for the whole team.
++ Shu, Chuyun: Brainstormed about the beginning of the project and be the first to come up with the 'credit risk modeling' topic for the whole team.
 She also helps the team find data scource online.
 Investigated and wrote codes of KNN model, contributed to presenatation, edited final report and presentation slides.

 + Xia, Zhihang: Used smote method to deal with the imbalanced classes.
 Investigated/wrote codes of Decision Trees, Gradient Boosting with and without feature selection.
 Also used cross validations to tune the parameters of the three models.
 Wrote the content and results for my work in the final report and powerpoint.

 + Yu, Shuqi: Wroted code for Random Forest and Naive Bayes with cross validation to tune the paramenter, did the Smote and Oversampling to deal with the imbalance data, rearrange the final report to a right order to make it work smoothly.
 Wrote contect and results of my work in the final report and powerpoint.

-+ Yuan, Serena: wrote the methods for Logistic Regression, KNeighbors, SGD, MLP, LDA, and SVC models, with parameter tuning for MLP.
++ Yuan, Serena: wrote the methods for KNeighbors, SGD, MLP, LDA, and SVC models, with parameter tuning for MLP.
 Made EDA plots for the presentation and report, edited the final report.
 Presented the presentation.

 + Zhang, Renyin: Brainstormed about the topic and the scientific question, and found data scource online.
 Researched and implemented 4 different feature selection algorithms for dealing with imbalanced data.
 Edited the SMOTE method to just use on training set.
 Contributed to the presentation slide on feature selection and issue with imbalanced data.